-STAR is pleased to announce the 2017-18 Artist in Residence Program and invites artists interested in being considered to read the following information and complete the application in full and submit online or by mail by the deadline: May 26, 2017.
+STAR is pleased to announce the 2017-18 Artist in Residence Program and invites artists interested in being considered to read the following information and complete the application in full and submit online or by mail.
+PLEASE NOTE: the deadline has been extended to June 9, 2017!
 Please note the important eligibility requirements below.

 Shipyard Trust for the Arts

 PO Box 880083, San Francisco, CA 94188-0083

 About STAR's Artist in Residence Program